NamtaoProductions/namtao-com/src/site/notes/1 Projects/The Phosphene Catalogue/TPC1.7.md

 Thank you all so much, stay tuned for updates, and listen out for the postman, The Catalogue will return!

+You can also use inline footnotes. ^[This is an inline footnote.]

 ---

-# Footnotes

-[^1]: "I fell asleep like you fall in love" line with apologies to John Green.
+[^1]: "I fell asleep like you fall in love" with apologies to John Green, who wrote it better in _The Fault In Our Stars_.